swyxio/netlify-plugin-search-index/README.md

 WE ARE SEEKING MAINTAINERS.

 - better html parsing - header tags and SEO metadata should be parsed too
-- expose fuse.js and html parse search options for more configurability
+- expose fuse.js options for more configurability